wayne923/leetpython/docs/The-1hr-Guide-To-Python/02_Python Data Types/05_Integers and Floats.md

 # Integer and Floats

-In Pythons numbers are their own data type, just like with lists and strings and so on.
-Python distinguishes between integers and floating-point numbers (called floats), as each serve different purposes in programming.
+In Python numbers are their own data type, just like with lists and strings and so on.
+Python distinguishes between integers and floating-point numbers (called floats), as each serves different purposes in programming.
 Let's explore these two types of numbers.

 ## Integers (int)
-Integers, or int, are whole numbers that includes both positive and negative numbers and zero.
+Integers, or int, are whole numbers that include both positive and negative numbers and zero.

 Here are some examples of ints:
 ```python